Categories

 The film operates in a register of deadpan comedy, marvelously maintained throughout the whole runtime.
 This is a very funny film, often in subdued ways.
 There aren’t too many punchlines, but the movie doesn’t really need them: everything about the timing and character reactions and camera movements and clever cuts is inspired and provocative.
 The world itself is filled with funny inventions, too: a hyper-disciplined Boy Scouts like a team of Navy SEALS, an over-the-top animal pageant (“what kind of bird are you?”).

 This film also represents a refinement of Wes Anderson’s distinct stylization.
 Anderson’s color instincts are unparalleled, here full of natural greens and khakis and flashes of floral pinks and blues.
 It’s truly lovely and nostalgic, evoking an old timey photo — which, importantly enriches the story’s themes of youth searching for classical romance in this world.
+Just as the ethos of Anderson and longtime cinematographer Robert Yeoman started to stagnate in The Darjeeling Limited, it finds fresh life here.

 Is It Good?